yueying/osg/src/osgPlugins/lwo/README_osg.txt

-This LightWave object reader is based on the lw mesh reader by Janne L�f.
+﻿This LightWave object reader is based on the lw mesh reader by Janne L鰂.
 It can be obtained from http://www.student.oulu.fi/~jlof/free/.

 ReaderWriterLWO.cpp is the OSG code which adapts the library into a osg plugin.